All Products

 if (clientException != null) {

-// Client exceptions, such as network exceptions.
+// Client-side error, such as a network issue.

 clientException.printStackTrace();